Skip to Content

 Calla Lilies Come In A Multitude Of Colors

-As long as you plant them carefully and make sure that the location of the plant is in an adequate spot, you won’t have much to worry about.
+It’s easy to grow these plants because they do not require much attention on your part.
+As long as you plant them carefully and ensure the plant is in an adequate spot, you won’t have much to worry about.

 You just have to make sure that the calla lilies are planted in well-drained, loose soil.
 These plants need partial or full sun for most parts of the day, so it’s recommended that you take care of this.

+When it comes to caring for the calla lilies, you don’t need to do much.
 Like all other plants, you have to water them and make sure that you fertilize the ground at least once a month.
-When it comes to watering the calla lilies, it might be a wise idea to first poke your finger in the ground to check whether the soil already has moisture inside or not.
+It might be a wise idea to first poke your finger in the ground to check whether the soil already has moisture inside or not.

-Excessive watering could damage the plant, so it’s recommended that you check first before you decide to add more water.
+Excessive watering could damage the plant, so it’s recommended that you check first before you add more water.
 Most people are under the impression that they need to water the calla lilies at least once a day.

 There is always a risk that the leaves of your calla lilies might begin to turn yellow over time.
 This could happen due to a number of different reasons, so it is important for you to first rule out all of the reasons and isolate the problem carefully.

-Dying Leaves Will Yellow Automatically
+Dying Leaves

 Dying Calla Lily Leaves Will Turn Yellow Automatically